rauluranga/powerbook/README.md

 ##Powerbook
-Powerbook is a script to set up a Mac OS X laptop ready for Web Development.
+Powerbook is a script to set up a Mac OS X laptop ready for development.

 ###Install